I’ve recently been diving back into the world of Airbnb Management Companies, but this time, specifically those that operate in London.

 But more importantly: are they actually worth the extra cost?
 What extra do you get in service?

 (to be clear, this isn’t a hit piece or a puff piece.
 I’m not here to sling turds or sing praises blindly.
-This is a genuine investigation into whether that 8% premium is objectively justified.)
+This is a genuine investigation into whether the premium is objectively justified.)

 Pass the Keys: Features Compared to Competitors